Here are 5 specific facilitation techniques that will substantially improve outcomes of your meetings/workshops.

 - Engage.
 Provide a stirring visualization of the problem you hope to address or the solution you hope to achieve.
 If you were facilitating a workshop on sustainability and recycling, you might engage participants by telling them the following:

 “Close your eyes and replay your morning.
 When you brushed your teeth, how long did you let the faucet run?
-When you took a shower, did you wait for the water to warm up, or did you jump into it with zest like jumping into waterfall on a camping trip?
+When you took a shower, did you wait for the water to warm up, or did you jump into it with zest like jumping into the waterfall on a camping trip?
 Did you clean yourself quickly, or did you linger?
 Later, when you pulled a pressed shirt from your closet, what did you do with the plastic wrapper?
 How about the hanger?
 At breakfast, how many times did you open the fridge or use the faucet?
 Think about how many moments in your morning involved the use of energy or water.
 Now think about how over the course of your morning you might have used less.”

 - Ask.
 Great questions suggest both a process and an outcome.
 The process typically involves increasing Perspective or Evaluating existing options.
 Outcomes boil down to taking Action or gaining Knowledge.
 I call this the P.E.A.K.
 Leadership model.
 I developed this model to help leaders ask better (and more varied) questions and to increase awareness of their leadership style.
-Based upon the questions they ask, leaders fall into one of four styles:
+Based on the questions they ask, leaders fall into one of four styles:

 - Innovator (increasing Perspective + taking Action).
 An Innovator might ask, “Using a technique from another industry, what can we do to reduce our waste?”